keidarcy/e1s/README.md

 <details>
   <summary>A quick video demo</summary>

   ![e1s-demo](./assets/e1s-top-demo.gif)
 </details>

 ## AWS credentials and configuration

 `e1s` uses the default [aws-cli configuration](https://github.com/aws/aws-cli/blob/develop/README.rst#configuration).
 It does not store or send your access and secret key anywhere.
 The access and secret key are used only to securely connect to AWS API via AWS SDK.
-Both profile and region are overridable via the `AWS_PROFILE` and `AWS_REGION`.
+Both profile and region are overridable via the `AWS_PROFILE`, `AWS_REGION` prepend environment variable or `--profile`, `--region` option.

 ## Installation